Author:

 That’s why many e-commerce businesses use third-party logistics (3PL) services.

-That being said, working with a 3PL company may not be the best solution for every business, but at least you should give it some thought and determine what’s best for yours.
+That being said, working with a 3PL company to alleviate challenges within the supply chain may not be the best solution for every business, but at least you should give it some thought and determine what’s best for yours

 Costs can’t be the only consideration when you decide how the goods get to your customers.